-Cellulitis is a bacterial infection of the skin and underlying tissues.
-Symptoms include redness and swelling of the affected area, often accompanied by a general feeling of being unwell.
-The skin of the face, neck, arms and legs is most often involved; however it can occur anywhere on the body.
+Cellulitis is a bacterial infection of the skin and underlying flesh.
+Symptoms include redness and swelling, often accompanied by a general feeling of being unwell.
+The face, neck, arms and legs are the areas most commonly affected.
 Treatment is with antibiotics.
-Cellulitis is not directly contagious.

 - Problems with circulation in the limbs